Macrometacorp/docs/docs/cep/tutorials/filtering-data.md

         FROM InputTempStream [roomNo=='2233']
         ```

-1. The saved stream application is as follows:
+1. The saved stream worker is as follows:

     ```sql
     @App:name("TemperatureApp")